Demotion Letters for Various Situations

 Dear John,

-All our employees are aware of how the recent recession has affected our company’s financial position.
-We have been trying to absorb the effects and not burden our employees with those.
-However, now the finances have gone down and we must take an action for the overall benefit of the company.
+All our employees know how the recent recession has affected our company’s financial position.
+We have been trying to absorb the effects and not burden our employees.
+However, now that the finances have gone down, we must take action for the company’s overall benefit.
 This is why we are firing some employees and demoting the others.

-From 1st March 2018 onwards, you will be working as an ‘Assistant Marketing Manager’ with a reduced annual salary of $[AMOUNT].
+From 1st March 20XX onwards, you will be an ‘Assistant Marketing Manager’ with a reduced annual salary of $[AMOUNT].

-We hope that you understand the company’s situation and continue doing your hard work.
-If you have questions, feel free to contact at [Contact].
+We hope that you understand the company’s situation and continue to do your hard work.
+If you have questions, please get in touch with us at [Contact].

 Regards,